"

 How many times per measure did you tap your foot while listening to Example 5.5.2?
 Most likely, you only tapped your foot once per measure since the tempo (Vivace) is so fast.
 In instances like this, 3/8 is not a simple meter, but a compound meter.

-The top number of compound meters tells us how many divisions are in each measure.
-Since compound meters have divisions of three, the top number is always divisible by three (e.g., 6, 9 or 12).
+The top number of compound meters shows how many divisions are in each measure.
+Since compound meters divide beats into groups of three, the top number is always divisible by three (e.g., 6, 9, or 12).
 However, the number 3 is also divisible by three.

 If we divide the top number 3 by three, it implies the time signature is compound and that there is only one beat per measure, making the meter and beat classification compound single.